- Motion to appoint a parent coordinator

 Step 2: Attend a hearing if the court schedules one

 The court might decide on the motion by just reading the papers.
-The court might also schedule a heearing.
+The court might also schedule a hearing.
 If the court schedules a hearing, be sure to attend.
 See our page on Going to Court for more information.

 If you need help with the order, read about orders below.